 PLEASE NOTE: Because all the files on this page are very large files, right click and choose "Save Target As..." to save the files to your disk.

-MAG has contracted with Ramboll US Corporation to identify comprehensive lists of new and available ozone precursor control measures to assist in meeting Clean Air Act requirements related to the 2015 ozone standard for the Maricopa nonattainment area.
-Emissions reductions and costs associated with each identified measure have been estimated by Ramboll when information is available.
-Click on the links below to access two spreadsheets that include draft comprehensive lists of ozone control measures for point sources and for nonpoint/mobile sources.
-Each spreadsheet contains a “readme” tab that explains how the spreadsheets are organized.
-The spreadsheets should be considered draft and are subject to change.
+MAG contracted with Ramboll US Consulting to identify and evaluate new and available ozone precursor control measures to assist in meeting Clean Air Act requirements related to the 2015 ozone standard for the Maricopa nonattainment area.
+Ramboll’s evaluation includes emissions reductions and cost estimates for each identified new and available control measure when sufficient information is available.
+Ramboll’s final report is accessible by clicking the link below.

 Get e-mail updates! /

 In an effort to make information delivery faster, MAG has implemented an e-mail notification system that will make it easier to receive documents such as agendas, minutes and reports.
 Through a free subscription service called GovDelivery, MAG member agencies and the public will have better access to information that is posted on the MAG Web site.

 The subscription service monitors specific Web pages for changes, and when a change is detected, the service sends an e-mail to subscribers notifying them of the change.
 Users can choose to subscribe to as many of the pages as they wish.
 There are about 130 monitored pages on the MAG Web site.